 - 65. Each Class Member has purchased or leased a Subject Vehicle and/or has suffered damages, loss of time, disbursements, paid repair costs or car rental fees as a result of the defects affecting the Subject Vehicles; - 66.
-Plaintiffs' and the Class Members' consent when purchasing or leasing the Subject Vehicle was vitiated as a result of the discovery of this serious defect and security/safety risk, as described hereinabove; - 67.
-Plaintiffs and the Class Members would not have purchased or leased the Subject Vehicle had they been made aware of the defects mentioned above; - 68.
-Certain Class Members and the Plaintiffs have paid to repair their Subject Vehicle but to no avail since Defendants have been unable to properly address the issues to date, for which the Class Members claim reimbursement and/or damages from Defendants; - 69.
-The safety of the current owners or lessees of the Subject Vehicles, and their passenger, is at great risk due to the serious defects mentioned above, which involve risk of sudden stalling without warning, crash, fire, etc.; - 70.
-Defendants malicious intention to refuse to properly recall and repair the Subject Vehicles or to buy back the vehicles and resiliate the purchase or lease agreement, over many years, notwithstanding widespread comments and complaints by owners of the Subject Vehicles, show an intentional, malicious, oppressive and/or high-handed conduct that represents a marked departure from ordinary standards of decency when dealing with customers.
-In that event, punitive damages should be awarded to Plaintiffs and Class Members, independently from the compensable damages claimed by Plaintiffs and the Class Members;
+Plaintiff(...) and the Class Members' consent when purchasing or leasing the Subject Vehicle was vitiated as a result of the discovery of this serious defect and security/safety risk, as described hereinabove; - 67.
+Plaintiff(...) and the Class Members would not have purchased or leased the Subject Vehicle had they been made aware of the defects mentioned above; - 68.
+Certain Class Members and the Plaintiff(...) have paid to repair their Subject Vehicle but to no avail since Defendants have been unable to properly address the issues to date, for which the Class Members claim reimbursement and/or damages from Defendants:

+- 69. The safety of the current owners or lessees of the Subject Vehicles, and their passenger, is at great risk due to the serious defects mentioned above, which involve risk of sudden stalling without warning, crash, fire, etc.; - 70.
+Reiterating all that is alleged hereinabove, Plaintiff submits that Defendants' malicious intention to refuse to properly recall and repair the Subject Vehicles or to buy back the vehicles and resiliate the purchase or lease agreement, over many years, notwithstanding widespread comments and complaints by owners of the Subject Vehicles and concerning the Ford Kuga in other countries, as detailed above, show an intentional, malicious, oppressive and/or high-handed conduct that represents a marked departure from ordinary standards of decency when dealing with customers.
+In that event, punitive damages should be awarded to Plaintiff(...) and Class Members, independently from the compensable damages claimed by Plaintiff(...) and the Class Members;